MetalVolt/Freedom-Planet-2-Archipelago/README.md

 ### Item Sprites and Descriptions

 By default, items for other games will appear as the generic Archipelago logo, and shop items will simply say who the item is for.
-To get sprites and descriptions for other games, create a folder in `mod_overrides\Archipelago` with the game's name.
+To get sprites and descriptions for other games, create a folder in `mod_overrides\Archipelago\Sprites` with the game's name.
 Then place PNG files with the item names into the new folder.
 For descriptions, create a file called `descriptions.txt` and add a line with the item name, followed by a comma, then the desired description.

 **Example:**